 It's this last model that interests me the most, because what it would produce is a handful of out-of-place people throughout our history; people who know too much, who get involved in historically important events; who disappear or seem to be swallowed by time.
 Having some fun, I've compiled four good examples.

 Jesus Salas Barraza, Pancho Villa's killer.
 I've written before about this event, and the person who caused it.
 Underappreciated outside his country, Villa was planning a run for president of Mexico at the time of his assassination.
 And imagine the kind and gentle government he would have established had he won!
-Of course, a successful time-traveling assassins would not obviously from be stopping a dictator, from the perspective of people in that time, and would have lived out their lives in prison (or in some other obscurity).
+Of course, a successful time-traveling assassin would not obviously be stopping a dictator, from the perspective of people in that time, and would have lived out their lives in prison (or in some other obscurity).
 For example, if he had been successful, Bruce Willis in Looper would've just seemed to be a child killer.
 Hence the curiosity of Barraza's dying words: "I'm not a murderer.
 I rid humanity of a monster..."

 Above, Jesus Salas Barraza, clearly a guy from the alternate Villista dystopian future.
 From Escrito Sangre.